-The first thing you can do to alleviate your allergy symptoms is keep your home clean.
+The first thing you can do to alleviate your allergy symptoms is to keep your home clean.
 Wipe down surfaces, wash your clothing, and vacuum or mop the floors regularly.
 These can collect dust, pet hair, and other particles that might be causing your allergies.

 2. Use Air Filters (HEPA)

-Invest in a High Efficiency Particulate Air Filter, or HEPA air cleaner, for your home.
+Invest in a High-Efficiency Particulate Air Filter, or HEPA air cleaner, for your home.
 These can improve the air quality in your rooms by removing allergenic particles, relieving you of your allergy symptoms.

 3. Have an Animal-Free Zone